 Travel Hacking Doesn’t Have To Be Scary

 I’ve had a ton of fun figuring out this whole travel hacking thing and I’m going to be sharing what I’ve learned with all of you as I figure it out.
-It’s pretty addictive figuring out ways to optimize your spend for free flights.
-I can definitely see why people spend so much time thinking about it.
+It’s pretty addictive figuring out ways to optimize your spend in order to get free flights and I can definitely see why people spend so much time thinking about it.

 Related: If you like travel hacking, you’ll definitely want to think about optimizing the interest rates on your emergency fund with 5% interest savings accounts.
 I let fear hold me back from getting into travel hacking and it’s something I regret.
 Don’t let fear hold you back from maximizing the return on your cash.